rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 >
 > Although RPC is a pretty common pattern in computing, it's often criticised.
 > The problems arise when a programmer is not aware
 > if a function call is local or if it's a slow RPC call.
-Confusion
+Confusions
-> like that can result in unpredictable system and adds unnecessary
+> like that result in unpredictable system and adds unnecessary
 > complexity to debugging.
-Instead of simplifying software misused RPC
+Instead of simplifying software, misused RPC
 > can effect in unmaintainable spaghetti code.
 >
 > Bearing that in mind consider the following advices: